MBAigner/Making-maDMPs-human-readable/README.md

 ## How-to

 We want to show some use-case how to use our tool for an effective translation of maDMPs into hrDMPs.
 Some examples can be found here: [How-To](https://github.com/MBAigner/Making-maDMPs-human-readable/blob/master/docs/examples/example.md).

+The code implemented for our tool can be found under this folder: [source code](https://github.com/MBAigner/Making-maDMPs-human-readable/tree/master/scripts).

 ## Original human-readable DMPs